Casino

 counting and a search on the web will yield results.

-Remember if buying a book though, that Blackjack rules
+if buying a book that Blackjack

-and variables relevant to counting vary from country
+rules and variables relevant to counting vary

-counting and basic strategy.
+including counting and basic strategy.
 Andrew

 Scott Blackjack Pages